savajankovic27/MXP_Room_Scanner/README.md

-# 2DX3-Python-and-C-Project
+# MXP Room Scanner Project
-School Project for COMPENG 2DX3 - Written in C and Python.
-Code implemented on a microcontroller .
+Project involving python scripting and use of microcontrollers to create vivid imagery of common areas.
-Repository includes photos of project, C and Python code, as well as the project report.
+PDF files contain details and images of the set up as well as the source code.